yairtheking/form-builder-task/README.md

 Explanation: user chooses types, a name and a label, adds the fields and submits data object(json file to server) then the server responds 200, signifying ok
+We create two tables in the database one is for the submissions designated by a specified id and another table contains the form records while each record contains that particular id.
+For each submission of a certain a new record of the form appears in the forms list page.

 BUILDER